Date: Monday, 15th September 2025. 18th Annual Day.

 Inception:

-International Day of Democracy was held for the first time on 15 September 2008 – the 20th anniversary of the First International Conference of the New or Restored Democracies.
+The first International Day of Democracy was held on 15 September 2008, the 20th anniversary of the First International Conference of the New or Restored Democracies.

-The Universal Declaration on Democracy, which affirms the fundamental principles and values as well as the international scope of democracy, was originally adopted by the Inter-Parliamentary Union in September 1997 and reaffirmed at the sixth conference of International Conferences on New and Restored Democracies (ICNRD-6) in 2006.
+The Universal Declaration on Democracy, which affirms democracy’s fundamental principles and values and international scope, was originally adopted by the Inter-Parliamentary Union in September 1997 and reaffirmed at the sixth conference of International Conferences on New and Restored Democracies (ICNRD-6) in 2006.

-On 8 November 2007, the United Nations General Assembly passed a resolution (A/RES/62/7) which officially proclaimed 15 September of each year as the International Day of Democracy.
-The United Nations invited all member states and organizations to commemorate annually the International Day of Democracy in an appropriate manner that contributes to raising public awareness.
+On 8 November 2007, the United Nations General Assembly passed a resolution (A/RES/62/7) officially proclaiming 15 September each year as the International Day of Democracy.
+The United Nations invited all member states and organizations to commemorate the International Day of Democracy annually in an appropriate manner that contributes to raising public awareness.

 How to observe the International Day of Democracy:

-On the day, individuals and organizations may work together for reviewing democracy status and hold events to raise awareness of democracy.
-The events may include conferences, discussions, and social media campaigns, as well as distribution of leaflets, posters and flyers.
+On the day, individuals and organizations may work together to review democracy status and hold events to raise awareness of democracy.
+The events may include conferences, discussions, and social media campaigns, as well as distribution of leaflets, posters, and flyers.
 Each year, the International Day of Democracy commemoration focuses on a specific theme identified and suggested by the United Nations.

 Annual theme in recent years: